 Follow our simple steps below to create the perfect steel trough planter…

 1. Decide on the placement of your steel trough.
 Do you have a spot in the garden which needs brightening up, or do you want a planter for all to see and enjoy?
 Determining the ideal spot for your steel planter also depends on the plants you will be adding to it, some may need a spot that gets a lot of sunlight, others may need shade and protection from the wind.

 2. Once you decide on the placement of your trough planter, you may need to work out the placement area size to get the perfect fit.
-At McVeigh Parker, we stock a Standard, Large, and Extra Large planters, these range from 0.6 metres (2ft) to 3 metres (10ft) in length.
-Another thing to consider is whether to use our Concrete Trough Support, these add height and mark a smaller area of the ground.
+At McVeigh Parker, we stock Standard, Large, and Extra Large planters, these range from 0.6 metres (2ft) to 3 metres (10ft) in length.
+Another thing to consider is whether to use our concrete trough support, these add height and mark a smaller area of the ground.